The school takes opportunities to promote British Values, defined by the government as the following:

 The Department for Education states that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Nelson Infant School these values are reinforced regularly and in the following ways.

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
-Pupils also have the opportunity to air their opinions and ideas through our Class and School Councils, pupil surveys and parent teacher meetings.
-The elections of the School Council members is based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
+Pupils also have the opportunity to air their opinions and ideas through our class discussions, pupil surveys and parent teacher meetings.

 The Rule of Law

 The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
 Our school’s Golden Rules are reviewed and discussed regularly with the children to ensure that they are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.